UMiamiLibraries/RAMP/README.md

   * php_xsl extension enabled
   * php_curl extension enabled
   * Apache (other web servers like nginx+php-fpm may work)
-  * Mozilla Firebox or Google Chrome web browsers.
+  * Mozilla Firefox or Google Chrome web browsers.
 RAMP is not currently compatible with Internet Explorer.

 ### 1.2 Create the RAMP Database